exercism/v3/languages/python/exercises/concept/conditionals/.docs/after.md

 ```

-Here in first `if` statement the expression evaluates to `True`.
+Here in the first `if` statement the expression evaluates to `True`.
 Therefore, the statement associated with the `if` statement gets executed.
 In the next example, the expression evaluates to `False`, and therefore the statement associated with it is not executed.

 ## The indentation and blocks

-The python examples follow shown above the statements to be executed are arranged into blocks using indentation.
+The python examples  shown below are arranged into blocks using indentation.
 So if there are multiple expressions that needs to be executed from one `if` statement we can put it in a block by having a uniform indentation throughout.

 ```python
 if x > y:                           # expression is True